IBM-Cloud/terraform-provider-ibm/website/docs/guides/custom-service-endpoints.html.md

 ```

-## Prioritisation of endpoints
+## Prioritization of endpoints

-The IBM Cloud Provider plug-in gives the following prioritisation
+The IBM Cloud Provider plug-in gives the following prioritization

 1. Endpoints defined by using environment variables
 2. Endpoints defined by using the `endpoints_file_path` argument in the provider block